Piling: Piled walls

-Piled walls can be drivene or bored.
+Piled walls can be driven or bored.
 They provide special advantages where available working space dictates and open cut excavation not feasible.
-Both methods offer technically effective and offer a cost efficient temporary or permanent means of retaining the sides of bulk excavations even in water bearing strata.
+Both methods offer technically effective and offer a cost-efficient temporary or permanent means of retaining the sides of bulk excavations even in water-bearing strata.
 When used in permanent works, these walls can be designed to resist vertical loads in addition lateral load from retaining soil.
 Construction of both methods is the same as for foundation bearing piles.
 Contiguous walls are constructed with small gaps between adjacent piles.
 The spacing of the piles can be varied to provide suitable bending stiffness.